TUI fly Belgium replaced South African Airways for a shipment of Covid-19 vaccines to South Africa - Aviation24.be

 SAA managed to get the selected flight crew to attend the mandatory recency training.
 SAA was granted exemption on Tuesday (16 February), according to SACAA.

-In the meantime, however, TUI fly had been entrusted with transporting the load of vaccines.
+In the meantime, however, TUI fly had been entrusted with transporting the load of vaccines, spokesperson Sarah Saucin confirmed to Aviation24.be.
 Boeing 787-8 registered OO-LOE took off from Brussels on 16 February at 11:20 as flight X3/JAF 9300 and landed in Johannesburg at 22:37.

 After the mandatory rest period for the crew, the aircraft took off from Johannesburg on 17 February at 19:38 to land at Brussels the next day at 05:29 as flight X3/JAF 9311, according to Flightradar24 data.